tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

-## What are we doing here
+**What are we doing here**
-We are soaking up the world
+Travel in this place is disorienting, difficult, and above all uncertain.
+I have chosen to avoid

-## Rythm, Phases, and Actions
+# Rythm, Phases, and Actions
 #### Phases
 Each Day has 3 Phases:
 - Morning: Sunrise to Noon.